CroLinuxGamer/Dotfiles/README.md

 For this combination you will need to first login into trackma with your `mal` or `anilist` account.
 You will also need to configure your `anime-downloader` config to use either your favourite or the fastest site for your first.
 Animesimple is recommended.

-My config configured for the fastest site in my region so you will need to edit it.
+I configured my config for the fastest site in my region so you will need to edit it.

 Here is my [config](.config/anime-downloader/config.json).
 You need to save the `config` in it's respective path: `~/.config/anime-downloader/config.json`.